doctorfree/mpcplus/README.md

 * new display mode
 * alternative user interface
 * ability to browse and add files from outside of MPD music directory

-* cute trick to add album cover art in character display using tmux …and a lot more minor functions.
+…and a lot more minor functions.

 ## Dependencies